titoms/EduMation/README.md

 - GET /schools/:id: Retrieve a school by ID.
 - PUT /schools/:id: Update a school by ID.
 - DELETE /schools/:id: Delete a school by ID.

-# Courses

-- GET /courses: Retrieve a list of all courses.
-- POST /courses: Create a new course.
-- GET /courses/:id: Retrieve a course by ID.
-- PUT /courses/:id: Update a course by ID.
-- DELETE /courses/:id: Delete a course by ID.

 # Quizzes